gantry/docs-old/Docs/wordpress/tutorials/creating_unsupported_page.md

 }
 ~~~

-The feature is actually very simple, but let's break it down into parts so you can get a feel for how it works:
+This feature is fairly straightforward, but we'll break it down into parts so you can see how it works.

 #### isEnabled()

 The `isEnabled()` method is set to true because we are effectively forcing this gizmo to be enabled.
-We don't need any user interaction to toggle this functionality although that could easily be added by adding a simple bit of XML in the **templateDetails.xml** if needed.
+We don't need any user interaction to toggle this functionality, though that could easily be added by adding a simple bit of XML in the **templateDetails.xml** if needed.

 #### init()

 This is where the logic actually happens.
-The init() method is the better place for any non-rendering functionality and as you can see here, there is just a simple `if` statement to ensure that we are not already on the unsupported page, the viewing browser is `ie`, and the short version is `6` or `7`.
-This ensure that only IE6 and IE7 browsers will enter the `if` statement, and load the **unsupported.php** page.
+The `init()` method is the better place for any non-rendering functionality.
+As you can see here, a simple `if` statement ensures that we are not already on the unsupported page, the viewing browser is `ie`, and the short version is `6` or `7`.
+This ensures that only IE6 and IE7 browsers will enter the `if` statement and load the **unsupported.php** page.

-Step 2: Unsupported tmpl file
+Step 2: Unsupported TMPL File
 -----------------------------
 As you saw at the end of Step 1, we've redirected IE6 and IE7 users to **unsupported.php**, but what does this mean?
-We are going to filter out the template_include WordPress filter and load our own file when browser conditions are met.
-By default, WordPress looks for index.php inside your template folder, however if we are going to use the mentioned previously filter, we can override this behavior, forcing WordPress to load different php file.
+We are going to filter out the **template_include** WordPress filter and load our own file when browser conditions are met.
+By default, WordPress looks for **index.php** inside your template folder, however, if we are going to use the mentioned previously filter, we can override this behavior.
+This forces WordPress to load different php file.

-The unsupported.php is basically a stripped down version of our existing index.php file as you can see below:
+The **unsupported.php** is basically a stripped down version of our existing index.php file as you can see below:

 ~~~ .php
 <?php